Corey-Peyton/django-nuxt-drf/LEGEND.md

 2. As we mentioned earlier, NGINX's path-based routing sends all requests that do not start with `/api/*` or `/admin/*` to the Nuxt.js server.

 3. When the request gets to the Nuxt server, the Nuxt lifecycle methods start.
 The important one that I'm using so far is `asyncData`.
-This property is used to request data that will be used in the rendering of our HTML respnse.
+This property is used to request data that will be used in the rendering of our HTML response.

 4. Inside of `asyncData`, the application uses axios to make a request to `/api/posts/` (for example).
 In `nuxt.config.js`, the `privateRuntimeConfig` sets a baseUrl value for axios to `http://backend:8000`.
 Since the Nuxt server is on the same docker network as the backend Django/gunicorn server, the Nuxt server is able to resolve `http://backend` to the address of the backend server.